2016 USRA Stock Car Rules

 5.6 With helmet on and driver securely strapped into the racing seat, top of driver’s head must not protrude above the roll cage.

-5.7 A maximum of forty-one (41) inches from top center of windshield to front edge of rear hoop is permitted.
-No more than thirteen (13) inches to front edge of front hoop, and top halo must be no less than forty (40) inches across from outside to outside.
+5.7 A maximum of seventy six (76) inches from back of engine to front edge of rear hoop is permitted and top halo must be no less than forty (40) inches across left to right and twenty nine (29) inches front to back, from outside to outside.

 5.8 Rear kickers and front hoop must utilize a minimum of one and one-quarter (1.25) inch tubing with eighty-three one-thousandths (0.083) inch thickness.